 Where the link function ηrjt is a linear combination of fixed and random effects.
 The fixed-effects consist of the mean survival for rear type r, μr, and the vector of marine coefficients for the rear type r, βr, times the vector of marine covariates in year t, xt.
 The random effects include an effect for calendar day j of rear type r, νrj, an effect for year t of rear type r, ωrt, and the interaction between calendar day j and year t for rear type r, εrjt.
 A complete list of the subscripts, parameters and data are available in Table 3.

+Table 3.
+Description of model symbols.
+List of data types, subscripts, parameters (i.e., fixed effects), and random effects used to model the smolt to adult survival of spring/summer Chinook salmon originating from the Snake River Basin.